 People don’t want to hear the truth, and I don’t want to be looked at with pity or immediately be the outsider they try to get away from or avoid as much as possible.
 So I keep up appearances, and lie a lot to create a nicer version of my reality.
 Let’s just call it creative writing.
 I smile and say “Thank you” to the people calling me “Such a positive and resilient person!”
 I am in no way a positive or resilient person.
 I used to be a dancer, I was trained to be the consummate professional performer.
 Dancers don’t feel pain and never cry on stage.
 Dancers make it look easy for the people.
 And where I don’t perform on stages anymore, in daily life, I perform every day.

-I have comforted several people who hardly know me with the fact that I had a stroke.
+I have comforted several people who hardly know me, because THEY were super upset that I had a stroke.
 Yes, you can take a moment to let that one sink in.

 I pretend that some people I know from way back when act completely normal when they meet me.
 I pretend not to notice that they act in a strange, tense and uncomfortable manner around me in particular.
 I pretend not to notice that they treat me like I’m contaminated, contagious even.
 I pretend not to remember that they used to call me “brilliant, amazing, a rockstar”.
 You know, Before The Stroke.
 When I was still of value to them.
 I of course would rather have a stroke than be such a piece of shit human being who only “cares” about people as long as they are of value to you, but let’s not digress.